karthik/esa_twitter_impact/data/README.md

 Finally we merged in the information from these two with all_tweets to create a final dataset:

 ```
-final_data.rda - The final dataset
+final_dataset.rda - The final dataset
-final_data.csv - Same data written as csv for non-R use.
+final_dataset.csv - Same data written as csv for non-R use.
 ```

 ## Metadata